 The following sections address the methods and procedures associated with the collection and handling of groundwater samples at the Site.
-The monitoring well locations are shown in Drawing SG-22370, and relevant construction details and monitoring purpose (e.g. background or downgradient) provided in Table 1.
-A total of twenty-three (23) monitoring wells were installed at the BCC facility to assess groundwater quality within the uppermost aquifer, which consists of approximately 10-20 feet of saturated sand.
-A total of eight (8) monitoring wells are designated as background monitoring wells with the remaining wells to monitor downgradient groundwater quality for comparison (Drawing SG-22370).
+The monitoring well locations are shown in Drawing SG-22355, and relevant construction details and monitoring purpose (e.g. background or downgradient) provided in Table 1.
+A total of fourteen (14) monitoring wells are present at the DEK facility.
+Six (6) monitoring wells (Table 1) are designated as downgradient monitoring wells to assess the uppermost aquifer at the site.
+Additionally, eight (8) monitoring wells will be utilized to monitor background groundwater (Drawing SG-22355).
+Of the fourteen (14) monitoring wells one (1) is an existing monitoring well, designated as follows: